didicodes/javascript-dev-bookmarks/README.md

 Over the last one year, developers from different parts of the world have published a lot of articles about various JavaScript topics on their Hashnode powered blog.
 So I decided to curate the most interesting ones and actively maintain it.

-For more context, [Hashnode dev community](https://hashnode.com?source=github) is a platform for developers to start a personal blog on **their own domain** for free.
+For more context, [Hashnode](https://hashnode.com?source=github) is a platform for developers to start a personal blog on **their own domain** for free.
 If you have written an article on your Hashnode powered blog on JavaScript, please submit a PR with your link.
 If you don't have a Hashnode powered blog, you can [sign up and get started](https://hashnode.com?source=github) in < 2 minutes :rocket:.

 - [Understanding this](#this)